 Clinical decision support (CDS) helps bring the latest evidence about what works in health care to clinicians, other care team members, and even patients, so they can act more readily on this information.
 We know that CDS, when inappropriately implemented for clinicians, can lead to alert fatigue, high override rates, and physician frustration.
 When effectively implemented, CDS provides the right information to the right audiences in the right ways and at the right times.
 AHRQ has a long history of investing in research about how to make CDS more effective and usable.
 In 2016, AHRQ embarked on an ambitious multi-component program to advance patient-centered CDS and to make CDS a more effective tool: to help advance research evidence into clinical practice and to help make the right thing to do, the easy thing to do.

 CDS research funded under this program aims to investigate methods to broadly disseminate Patient-Centered Outcomes Research (PCOR) findings into practice through shareable, interoperable CDS.
-Research in this area is therefore focused on innovative projects that study how to best leverage shareable, interoperable CDS resources as a means of making CDS development and implementation more efficient and thereby making it easier to advance evidence into practice.
-For example, Dr. Patricia Dykes and her team are developing and investigating the outcomes of a sharable, interoperable CDS tool for fall prevention to support primary care practices in both rural and urban areas.
-Additionally, Dr. Dan Malone and his team through their work have created an interoperable CDS tool to assist patients and providers in reducing drug-drug interactions.
+Research in this area is therefore focused on innovative projects that study how to best leverage reusable, interoperable CDS resources as a means of making CDS development and implementation more efficient and thereby making it easier to advance evidence into practice.
+For example, Dr. Patricia Dykes and her team developed a sharable, interoperable CDS tool for fall prevention to support primary care practices in both rural and urban areas.
+Additionally, Drs.
+Alex Spyropoulos and Thomas McGinn developed a CDS platform for detecting and treating venous thromboembolism that can be implemented by healthcare systems using different types of electronic health records (EHRs).

 - Shareable, Interoperable Clinical Decision Support for Older Adults: Advancing Fall Assessment and Prevention Patient-Centered Outcomes Research Findings into Diverse Primary Care Practices (ASPIRE) Project Profile